clintonium-119/arduboy-flashcart-loader/README.md

 Single command index, build and upload for the Arduboy FX.
 Utilities to make loading new game libraries onto the FX chip a little easier.
 Thanks to [Mr.Blinky](https://github.com/MrBlinky) for all the great work in putting together the [Arduboy Python Utilities](https://github.com/MrBlinky/Arduboy-Python-Utilities) that this package uses.

+This fork contains my personal flashcart compatible with SH1106 displays in the `breadboy` folder.
 ## Quick Start

 1. Clone the repo